VelascoSantiago/VelascoSantiago/README.md

 - Document and improve key operational processes to both maintain a stable workflow in a highly dynamic market and simplify operational work, enabling me to pursue new goals and internal projects.
 - Test new developments and optimize SQL queries for massive datasets, turning complex analyses into valuable insights that are often hard to uncover.

-This role has strengthened my technical and analytical foundation, while giving me hands-on experience in how large-scale systems evolve and operate in real business environments.

 ---

 ## 🤝 Let's stay in touch!